repub/2022-02-21-unix-shell-online/index.md

 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
 latitude: "40.798214"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "-77.859909"       # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "February 21, 2021"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "February 21 & 28, 2021"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "1:00 - 4:00 pm EST"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
 startdate: 2022-02-21      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2022-02-22        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Seth Eickson"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Seth Eickson", "Carrie Brown"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["helper"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["TBD"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["sre53@psu.edu"]    # boxed, comma-separated list of contact email addresses
 collaborative_notes:  # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)